maxgodson1/KEGGMetaboliteEnrichment/README.md

 # KeggMetaboliteEnrichment
-A convenient kegg enrichment tool for metabolomic data The package automatically retrieves KEGG pathway data for a specified species, performs hypergeometric tests for enrichment, and provides two types of visualization plots (dot plot and bar plot) to help interpret the results.
+A convenient kegg enrichment tool for metabolomic data The package automatically retrieves KEGG pathway for a specified species and provides two types of visualization plots (dot plot and bar plot) to help interpret the results.

 # 🔧 Installation